CharmedSatyr/lab-13/README.md

 ###### Signing In
 Using the `httpie` package or a similar program, send the following command to the server:

-* `http post :3000/signin "Authorization: Bearer *token*"`
+* `http post :3000/signin "Authorization: Bearer <token>"`

-Substitute the `token` received when signing up for `token`.
+Substitute the `token` received when signing up for `<token>` in the above command.

 This will return a token that expires in 15 minutes.
 You can use it for signing in before it expires.

-###### Obtaining a permanent Access Key
+###### Obtaining a permanent Authentication Key
 Using the `httpie` package or a similar program, send the following command to the server:

-* `http post :3000/key "Authorization: Bearer *token*"`
+* `http post :3000/key "Authorization: Bearer <token>"`

-Substitute the `token` received when signing up for `token`.
+Substitute a valid `token` for `<token>` in the above command.

-This will return a token that does not expire and which has its "Issued At" JWT payload claim reset on each login, making it difficult to tell the age of the access key.
+This will return a token that does not expire and which has its "Issued At" and "Expires" JWT payload claims deleted or reset on each login, making it difficult to tell the age of the authentication key.

 #### Tests
 * How do you run tests?